There is no doubt social platforms can provide you with a wealth of information on almost any subject.

 For tax accountants, Sylvia Dion should definitely be the next person you follow (if you haven’t already).
 Apart from offering tax consulting services and solutions, Sylvia is a speaker, avid writer, and tax blogger.
 She has a long-spanning experience of 25+ years in matters related to tax accounting as an Accountant.

 She launched her consultancy firm PrietoDion Consulting Partners, which offers services worldwide.

 Sylvia is considered an authority on state tax nexus issues, and her work has been quoted in several reports, including Bloomberg BusinessWeek, the Boston Globe, and Forbes.com.
 For the past 5 years, she has repeatedly been named on Forbes’ 100 Must-Follow Tax Twitter Accounts.

-This list is a good place to start to keep on top of accounting trends and developments on a global scale.
+This list is a good place to start to keep on top of accounting trends as an Accountant and developments on a global scale.

 Also, spare some time to look at our list of the best blogs for accountants.